Food waste collection

-After it is collected from your outside caddy, your food waste is taken to an anaerobic digestion (AD) facility.
+After it is collected from your outside food waste bin, your food waste is taken to an anaerobic digestion (AD) facility.
+Here the liners are removed and taken to an energy from waste plant to be turned into electricity.
 Through AD, micro-organisms break down the food waste producing biogas which is collected and used to generate electricity, heat and transport fuel.
 It also creates biofertiliser that can be used in farming and land regeneration.

 Find out more about anaerobic digestion.

 Will using my food waste caddy attract unwanted pests?

 There are some simple steps you can take to avoid unwanted pests:

 - Empty your kitchen caddy into your outside food waste bin regularly and make sure the lid is locked using the handle - it keeps smells in and means vermin cannot get to your food.

 - Stop flies getting to your food waste where they could lay eggs - simply keep food covered and keep your kitchen caddy lid shut at all times.